TheJoster/Follow-my-footsteps/SETUP_WEEK1.md

 **Ready to test?** Follow Steps 1-6 to set up the scene and press Play! 🎮

+**Important Setup Note:**
+- HexGrid will auto-load the Grass terrain asset as the defaultTerrain (editor only)
+- If you see "[HexGrid] Could not find Grass terrain asset" in the Console, manually assign the Grass asset from `Assets/_Project/ScriptableObjects/TerrainTypes/Grass.asset` to the HexGrid's "Default Terrain" field in the Inspector
+- GridVisualizer test patterns require assigning the 6 terrain assets to the testTerrains array (indices 0-5: Grass, Water, Mountain, Forest, Desert, Snow)

-If all 75 tests pass and the visual hex grid renders correctly with hover highlighting and camera controls, Phase 1 (Steps 1.2-1.4) is complete.
-Next: Phase 1.5 ScriptableObject architecture.
+If all 91 tests pass and the visual hex grid renders correctly with terrain colors, hover highlighting, and camera controls, Phase 1 (Steps 1.2-1.5) is complete and ready for final commit.

 ---

-*Last updated: January 2025*
+*Last updated: November 18, 2025*